The Power of Negative Thinking: How It Drains and Devastates You

 As Munger has said, “You’re looking for a mispriced gamble.
 That’s what investing is.
 And you have to know enough to know whether the gamble is mispriced.”
 By thinking independently and researching, you can identify undervalued assets and capitalize on market inefficiencies.

 This approach requires a firm conviction and a willingness to stand apart from the crowd.
-As Livermore put it, “There is only one side to the stock market, and it is not the bull or bear sides, but the right side.”
+As Livermore said, “There is only one side to the stock market, and it is not the bull or bear sides, but the right side.”
 By focusing on what’s right rather than what’s popular, you can position yourself for long-term success.

 Conclusion